DeguzBelarus/nodejs2023Q2-service/README.md

 c.
 Check the logs files in ./logs/common
 d.
 Check the error logs files in ./logs/errors
 e.
 Chose another level of logs in LOGGING_LEVEL env variable (from 0 to 2)
 f.
+Chose another max size of logs in LOG_FILES_MAX_SIZE env variable (100000 - 100 000 bytes is default in .env)
-Check the app and logging again with new logging level
+g.
+Rerun the app and check logging again with new logging level and max size of the logs files
 ```

 ## 11. Check the authorization routes according the task